-By default, incident data is held in the gateway for 21 days after the incident actually expired.
+By default, incident data is held in the Security Gateway for 21 days after the incident actually expired.
 This extra time enables you to retrieve data for users who were on vacation, for example.
 You can change the removal interval.